Dat0319/react-native-template-dattd/template/readme.md

 # Shop Stream

-Dateing application help connecting you to the one you like.
+Dating application help connecting you to the one you like.

 ## Getting Started